Ha0Tang/LGGAN/README.md

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
 If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.
+___
+*If you really want to do something, you'll find a way.
+If you don't, you'll find an excuse.*